 And many of the products that are made in Australia use only a small proportion of Australian-grown peanuts, if any.

 The only peanut butters we bought that contain 100% Australian ingredients are from Dick Smith's ($1.20 per 100g, although soon it will no longer be on the shelf), Pic's ($1.97 per 100g, although it's made in New Zealand), Purely Nutz ($1.73 per 100g) and Ridiculously Delicious ($2.00 per 100g, available in selected IGA stores).

-There's a bitter feud playing out in the courts at the moment between Bega and Kraft over peanut butter.
-In a nutshell (ahem), US company Kraft relinquished control of its peanut butter to food giant Mondolez in 2012, which subsequently sold the Port Melbourne factory and peanut butter recipes to Australian company Bega last year.
+In a nutshell (ahem), US company Kraft relinquished control of its peanut butter to food giant Mondolez in 2012, which subsequently sold the Port Melbourne factory and peanut butter recipes to Australian company Bega in 2017.
 Bega then rebranded the product, keeping the packaging (and purportedly the recipe) the same.

-Kraft has now re-entered the peanut butter market and wants its famous yellow lids and packaging back.
-The companies are currently facing each other in court over allegations of trademark infringement.
-At the same time their products are vying for attention in supermarkets, a tricky proposition when they look near identical – although Bega currently has the edge, being stocked in both Coles and Woolworths while Kraft is only available at selected IGAs.
+Meanwhile their products have been vying for attention in supermarkets, a tricky proposition when they look near identical – although Bega currently has the edge, being stocked in both Coles and Woolworths while Kraft is only available at selected IGAs.